Cleantech Chronicles Part 5 – Clean Water + Material Inputs

 HEJMAS Agrifibre Technologies, Marek Hejduk (CEO)

-Company and product snapshot: HEJMAS Agrifibre Technologies is revolutionizing the pulp and paper industry with a cutting-edge, environmentally conscious approach.
-HEJMAS Blue Pulp is an innovative solution for producing the highest grade pulp from 100% agricultural field fibre waste, primarily industrial hemp, rather than trees.
-HEJMAS Blue Pulp is ideal for use in medical-grade and personal care products such as menstrual products, diapers, wipes, and surgical masks.
-This sustainable pulp is crafted through a patented process, which drastically reduces environmental impacts: it emits 88% less CO2, uses 80% less water, and requires 70% less power and time compared to traditional wood pulp processes.
-Moreover, their production avoids harsh sulfide and chloride chemicals, making it an environmentally friendly choice.
-HEJMAS Blue Pulp represents a leap forward in sustainable manufacturing, offering a practical solution to meet the growing demand for eco-friendly products while addressing critical environmental challenges.
+Company and product snapshot: HEJMAS Agrifibre Technologies is revolutionizing the pulp and paper industry with HEJMAS Blue Pulp – an innovation that produces the highest grade pulp from 100% agricultural field fibre waste, primarily industrial hemp.
+HEJMAS Blue Pulp is ideal for medical-grade and personal care products such as menstrual products, diapers, wipes, and surgical masks.
+This sustainable pulp is crafted through a patented process with reduced contributions to environmental concerns: it emits 88% less GHGs, uses 80% less water, and requires 70% less power than traditional wood pulp processes, and also avoids harsh sulfide and chloride chemicals.
+HEJMAS Blue Pulp is rising to global-scale challenges, finding novel ways to meet the growing demand for responsibly manufactured products while promoting environmental conservation.

 Who will be able to use it: Target markets include manufacturers of medical grade, wound / personal / family care products such as menstrual products (tampons and pads), diapers, wipes, surgical masks and similar products currently made from tree (wood biomass) pulp.
 The product is particularly well suited as a raw material in these goods, as it has a far lower chemical content in production and has better absorbency than equivalent tree pulp.